 San Quentin, I hate every inch of you.
 You've cut me and have scarred me thru an' thru.
-And I'll Walk out a wiser weaker man; Mister Congressman why can't you understand.
+And I'll Walk out a wiser Weaker man; Mister Congressman why can't you understand.
 San Quentin, what good do you think you do?
 Do you think I'll be different when you're through?
-Do you think I'll be different when you're chrough You bent my heart and mind and you may my soul, And your stone walls turn my blood a little cold.
+You bent my heart and mind and you may my soul, And your stone walls turn my blood a little cold.
 San Quentin, may you rot and burn in hell.
 May your walls fall and may I live to tell.
 May all the world forget you ever stood.
 And may all the world regret you did no good.

-San Quentin, you've been livin' hell to me.
+San Quentin, You've been livin' hell to me.